bobKasbi/pageConfig/README.md

 # pageConfig
-This App is to facilate creating a page with different elements, blocks and navigation etc. per Drag &amp; Drop
+This App is to facilate creating a masterTemplate using multiple Blocks/Paragrpahs including elements (Images, Text, Spacer, Teaser and Header/Footer) plus navigation per Drag &amp; Drop.